 To link to this resource use: https://libraries.indiana.edu/resources/londonnewsarchive

-Archive of the British pictorial weekly, full text and illustrations
+Archive of the British pictorial weekly, with full text and illustrations

-On Saturday, 14 May 1842, a publishing revolution occurred.
-The world's first pictorial weekly newspaper was born: The Illustrated London News.
+First published May 14, 1842, the Illustrated London News was the world's first pictorial weekly newspaper.
 Its founder, Herbert Ingram, was an entrepreneurial newsagent, who noticed that newspapers sold more copies when they carried pictures.
-The inaugural issue covered a fire in Hamburg, Queen Victoria's fancy dress ball, the war in Afghanistan and the latest fashions in Paris.
-The ILN commissioned a galaxy of great artists and draughtsmen to cover wars, royal events, scientific invention, and exploration.
+The newspaper covered wars, royal events, scientific invention, and exploration.
 In 1855 it launched the world's first color supplement.
 Over the years the publication played host to distinguished contributors, including Robert Louis Stevenson, Charles Dickens, Thomas Hardy, Wilkie Collins, Rudyard Kipling, and Agatha Christie; and artists such as Melton Prior, William Heath Robinson, F Matania, Mabel Lucie Atwell and H.M.
 Bateman.
-The ILN was ground-breaking at launch and continued to push the boundaries of journalism throughout its history.
-(OCLC-- publisher)

 Coverage: 1842-2003 - No Longer Updated